openvinotoolkit/nncf/docs/compression_algorithms/Pruning.md

         "legr_params": { // Set of parameters, that can be set for 'learned_ranking' interlayer_ranking_type case
             "generations": 200, //  Number of generations for evolution algorithm optimizing.
 400 by default "train_steps": 150, // Number of training steps to estimate pruned model accuracy.
 200 by default "max_pruning": 0.6, // Pruning level for the model to train LeGR algorithm on it.
-If you want to use learned ranking for multiple pruning rates, you should use the highest for LeGR training for best results or use the target pruning rate value instead.
+If learned ranking will be used for multiple pruning rates, the highest should be used as `max_pruning`.
+If model will be pruned with one pruning rate, target pruning rate should be used.
             "random_seed": 42, // Random seed for ranking coefficients generation during optimization },
     },